Andrew Vaughn Player Props: White Sox vs. Cardinals

-The Chicago White Sox and Andrew Vaughn, who went 0-for-4 last time in action, take on Jordan Montgomery and the St. Louis Cardinals at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Chicago White Sox, including Andrew Vaughn (hitting .268 in his past 10 games, with four doubles, a triple, a walk and eight RBI), battle starter Miles Mikolas and the St. Louis Cardinals at Guaranteed Rate Field, Saturday at 2:10 PM ET.

 Andrew Vaughn Game Info & Props vs. the Cardinals